jenkr55/FacebookDataMessageParsing/README.md

 # FacebookDataMessageParsing
-Parse your facebook data into a CSV of your message frequency history per person
+Parse your facebook data into a CSV of your message frequency history per person.
+The CSV is formatted with Name, Frequency, and Month in each row.
+From there you can input the data into Excel or another program and analyze it or make charts!

+## Setup
+0. Download Ruby if you don't have it yet.
+1. Go to your [Facebook Settings](https://www.facebook.com/settings) and click "Download a copy of your Facebook data"
+2. Wait for them to email you when the download is ready
+3. Download the data into a directory.
+Then, clone this repo into the same directory.
+4. Change your path and name variables in the file
+5. Run `ruby script.rb` from the directory the script is in.
+In a few minutes, it will finish and dump the data into a CSV.